Yopli2k/DocumentationFS2020/es/DataBaseWhere.rst

     $where[] = new DataBaseWhere('codcliente', '181432');
     $where[] = new DataBaseWhere('estado', 'Pagado', '<>');

-    /// where name = 'MyView' and nick is null
+    /// where name = 'MyView' and nick is null and date is null
     $where = [
         new DataBaseWhere('name', 'MyView'),
-        new DataBaseWhere('nick', 'null', 'IS')
+        new DataBaseWhere('nick|date', 'null', 'IS')
     ];

     /// where codejercicio = '2018' and codcuentaesp in ('IVAREX','IVAREP','IVARRE')